PraveenNagaraj77/Authentication-Authorization/README.md

 # Authentication System with Node.js, Express, MongoDB, Bcrypt & JWT

 ## Overview
 This project implements a secure authentication system using **Node.js, Express.js, MongoDB, Bcrypt, and JWT**.
 It includes **user registration, login, password hashing, JWT-based authentication**, and **middleware for protected routes**.
+Additionally, it supports **image uploads using Multer and Cloudinary**.

 ## Features
 - 🔐 **JWT Authentication** for securing API routes.